LiaScript/LiaScript/assets/ReadMe.md

 * easy to share adapt and translate
-* no additional software required, everything is implemented in JavaScirpt/Elm and runs directly within the browser
+* no additional software required, everything is implemented in JavaScirpt/Elm and runs directly within the browser (online)
 * automatic conversion to epub, pdf, ...